1506manas/BlogTitleGenerator/README.md

 ```

 ## FastAPI Implementation
-The project also includes a FastAPI implementation for generating blog titles.
-This part can be run independently of the Django application.
+The project includes a FastAPI implementation for generating blog titles.

 Running the FastAPI Server
 To run the FastAPI server, you need to use Uvicorn.
 Use the following command: